Phones down! How to eat mindfully

-“There are a lot of people sitting in front of their computer, eating, and they’re not getting any cues,” he says.
-“They’re not getting their satisfaction cues, that they’re full and content.
-You haven’t engaged with your food – you’re tapping away at your email, and then suddenly, your lunch is finished and you’ve barely noticed that you’ve even eaten anything.
-So then you want more to get that reward.”
+“A lot of people sit in front of their computer eating, and they’re not getting any cues,” he says.
+“They’re not getting the satisfaction cues that they’re full.
+You haven’t engaged with your food.
+You’re tapping away at an email, and then suddenly, your lunch is finished; you’ve barely noticed that you’ve eaten anything.
+Then you want more to get that reward.”

 Calarco cites research that says if you eat in front of the computer, you get hungry 20 minutes later, because your brain hasn’t registered that you’ve eaten.

 “Then you often crave carbs, a sweet kick, to satisfy your brain’s reward system,” he says.

 Not paying attention to your body and to your meals can also lead to poor decision making.
 Eating on the run, and just grabbing whatever you can at the last minute, is likely to cause you to opt for convenience over nutrition.